 There is potential that the Company will face intense competition from other companies, some of which can be expected to have longer operating histories and more financial resources and manufacturing and marketing experience than the Company.
-See the Company's short form prospectus dated May 8, 2014 under the heading "Summary Description of the Business - Competition" for further details about the competition faced and to be faced by the Company.
-Increased competition by larger and better-financed competitors could materially and adversely affect the business, financial condition and results of operations of the Company.
+Increased competition by larger and better financed competitors could materially and adversely affect the business, financial condition and results of operations of the Company.

-To date, Health Canada has only issued a limited number of licenses under the MMPR to produce and sell medical marijuana.
-There are however, numerous pending applications for licenses.
+The government has only issued to date a limited number of licenses under the MMPR to produce and sell medical marijuana.
+There are, however, several hundred applicants for licenses.
 The number of licenses granted could have an impact on the operations of the Company.
-Because of the early stage of the industry in which the Company operates, the Company expects to face additional competition from new entrants.
+Because of early stage of the industry in which the Company operates, the Company expects to face additional competition from new entrants.
+According to Health Canada there are currently 26 Licensed Producers.
 If the number of users of medical marijuana in Canada increases, the demand for products will increase and the Company expects that competition will become more intense, as current and future competitors begin to offer an increasing number of diversified products.
 To remain competitive, the Company will require a continued high level of investment in research and development, marketing, sales and client support.
 The Company may not have sufficient resources to maintain research and development, marketing, sales and client support efforts on a competitive basis which could materially and adversely affect the business, financial condition and results of operations of the Company.